Home>Academics>Master Programs>Sciences Po Law School Clinic>Capstone course international law in action

 Field trip to the United Nations and participation in the UPR of France (Geneva, January 2017).

-Dr. Weill published an article in the ICRC review (Cambridge University Press), in which the work of the students is cited.
+Sharon Weill published an article in the International Review of the Red Cross (Cambridge University Press), which cites the students’ work.

-The Trial of Hissene Habré: An Empirical Study of the Extraordinary African Chamber in Dakar, Senegal
+The trial of Hissène Habré: an empirical study of the Extraordinary African Chambers in Dakar, Senegal

-In a joint project with The Berkeley Centre of Human Rights, University of California, students from the Capstone course and UC Berkeley went on a field trip to Dakar, to the Hybrid Court where the Former Chadian President was prosecuted for torture and crimes against humanity.
-We conducted interviews with different actors such as the judges, prosecutors, defense lawyers, journalists and NGOs members.
+In a joint project with the Berkeley Center for Human Rights, University of California, students from the Capstone course and UC Berkeley participated in a field trip to Dakar, to the Hybrid Court where the former Chadian president was prosecuted for torture and crimes against humanity.
+They conducted interviews with various actors, including judges, prosecutors, defence lawyers, journalists, and NGO representatives.

-Outcome: The editing of a book The President on Trial: Prosecuting Hissène Habré published by Oxford University Press (May 2020).
+Outcome: Contribution to the editing of the book The President on Trial: Prosecuting Hissène Habré, published by Oxford University Press (May 2020).
 A number of students served as assistant editors of the book.
-Read an interview about the book.

-Project supported by the French Berkeley Foundation and the Matrix Foundation.
+This project was supported by the France-Berkeley Fund and the Matrix Foundation.

 The Colombian Special Jurisdiction for Peace

 What is the role of national jurisdictions in providing accountability for international crimes?
-Focusing on the peace process in Colombia as a case study, we sought to better understand the function of the Special Jurisdiction for Peace tribunal, which had completed its first year of work.
-Our goal was to identify the main challenges the different legal actors faced and to inquire what contributions it had made in promoting accountability.
-During a field trip to Bogota we met with the different stakeholders involved in the transitional justice process and conducted interviews with judges, lawyers, NGOs and journalists.
+Focusing on the peace process in Colombia as a case study, this project sought to better understand the function of the Special Jurisdiction for Peace tribunal following its first year of operation.
+The objective was to identify the main challenges faced by different legal actors and to assess its contribution to accountability.
+During a field trip to Bogotá, students met with various stakeholders involved in the transitional justice process and conducted interviews with judges, lawyers, NGOs, and journalists.

-Outcome: Report presented and submitted to the FIDH’s American Desk in France in assisting their work in Colombia.
+Outcome: Report presented and submitted to the FIDH’s American Desk in France, contributing to its work in Colombia.

 EU migration policies in the Mediterranean and Libya